About Me

 After this, I decided to finish my Master’s online and I returned to California where I worked part time and then full time back at Mater’s Junkyard Jamboree.

-I continued to work special events and parades during this time and I become a Trainer and a Lead at Mater’s.
-I also worked on the Red Car Trolley that goes through Hollywood.
+I continued to work special events and parades during this time and I became a Trainer and a Lead at Mater’s.

 myself in the Rise of the Resistance Star Wars costume with Galaxy's Edge in the background